NeuroTechX/ntx_slack_archive/neurotechedu.md

  >I agree that you should use Python 3.
 If you're at all unsure, it's not too hard to write code that's backwards compatible with python 2 as well

+4/12/2017 5:37 PM

+ **davidevaleriani** :

+ >Also, scripts written in Python 2 could be easily converted into Python 3 with the 2to3 program <https://docs.python.org/2/library/2to3.html>